 The Heritage Centre boasts an Avro Anson, a Wirraway and a Link Trainer flight simulator, all meticulously restored by volunteers.
 Also on display is a privately owned Tiger Moth, and a 1930's de Soutter.

-Photos, memorabilia and a Memorial Walk capture life when more than 10,000 RAAF trainees passed through Nhill’s RAAF Base during WW2.
+Photos, memorabilia and a Heritage Walk capture life when more than 10,000 RAAF trainees passed through Nhill’s RAAF Base during WW2.
 Stories of visits from famous aviators and footage of recent Nhill airshows all add to the experience.

 Group tours can be arranged, and free RV camping is available on site.